IridescenceTech/Stardust-Celeste/README.md

 Stardust-Celeste is licensed under The Apache License 2.0 and is a completely free and open-source project.

+Further information about the dependencies of this project and their licenses can be found in the licenses folder.

 ## Links

 - [Website](https://iridescence.me)